-Additionally, I received this book from Netgalley and chose to voluntarily review the book with honest Christian book reviews.
+Additionally, I received this book from NetGalley and chose to review the book with honest Christian book reviews voluntarily.
 Lastly, book reviews of any novel are dependent on the book review author’s opinion.
-Consequently, all book reviews on-line and on my blog, are my opinions.
-In addition, the ARC did not affect my voluntary Christian book review.
+Consequently, all book reviews online and on my blog, are my opinions.
+Also, the ARC did not affect my voluntary Christian book review.

 *The quote in bold above taken from the text in Blue Christmas.

 CLICK ON LINK BELOW

 RETURN DAILY FOR MORE ROMANCE BOOK REVIEWS, CHRISTIAN, INSPIRATIONAL, MYSTERY AND OTHER GENRES.